Frewacom/pywalfox/README.md

 2. Set `toolkit.legacyUserProfileCustomizations.stylesheets` to `true`

 ### Troubleshooting
+* If you updated Pywalfox and have issues, try re-running the setup script as described above.
 * Take a look at the Debugging output in the Settings page of the addon
 * Make sure that `path` in `~/.mozilla/native-messaging-hosts/pywalfox.json` points to the location of `daemon/pywalfox.py`
 * Make sure that `pywalfox.py` is executable (`chmod +x pywalfox.py`)